This Excel tutorial explains how to use the Excel & operator with syntax and examples.

 To concatenate multiple strings into a single string in Microsoft Excel, you can use the "&" operator to separate the string values.

 The syntax for the "&" operator is:

 string1 & string2 [& string3 & string_n]

-Based on the Excel spreadsheet above, the "&" operator would return the following:
+Based on the Excel spreadsheet above, the following "&" examples would return:

 The "&" operator can be used to concatenate strings in VBA code.
 For example:

 Dim LValue As String LValue = "Alpha" & "bet"